duanearnett/docs/theming.md

 `exclusive`

-    include or exclude items that are exclusive; be default exclusive items will only be included for fans
+    include or exclude items that are exclusive; by default exclusive items will only be included for fans

+    a value of "always" will include both exclusive and non-exclusive content in the same list

-    accepted values are true and false
+    accepted values are true, false, and "always"

     defaults to null